 The commitment to stereotype carries over to unit choices.
 Still, Rome’s inaccuracy doesn’t quite match Medieval: Total War II’s comedic accents which are still the funniest part of the whole series.
 The Britons use scythed chariots and so are entirely unlike even to the Gauls in practice.
 The cavalry based factions aren’t just cavalry focused here, they borderline cannot do anything else.

 This forces the player to really think about entirely different strategies for new campaigns.
-The upcoming remaster boasts 16 new factions.
+The upcoming remaster boasts 16 new playable factions.
 But let’s be honest – as excited as I am about the new game these factions aren’t new at all.
 All 16 were already in the base game, they were just a bit awkward to unlock.
 It’s this variety that inches Rome past the otherwise very similar Medieval: II.

 Trying to overcome the Romans on the highest difficulty is a true challenge because their legions will simply chew up anything you send at them in a fair fight.
 If you trust the ancient accounts, that’s pretty well how it was.
+So protect your archers.

 Everybody knows the late Roman republic was dominated by some all-time powerful personalities.
 It is my academic opinion that this is overstated in the historical accounts by wealthy writers who wanted to play down the structural issues at the heart of the economic structure that maintained their personal power.
 However, I’m aware this wouldn’t make for such a fun game.
 Instead, the game naturally creates some tremendous characters Plutarch would have a field day with.